Plaistow Lease Extension - Free Consultation

 Godiva Mortgages A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Yorkshire Building Society 85 years from the date of completion of the mortgage.
+Please ensure that you explain the implications of a short term lease to the borrower.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Plaistow lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Plaistow lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

 Plaistow Lease Extension Example Cases:

-Seth, Plaistow, London,
+James, Plaistow, London,

 Plaistow case: